Vanessa Carlton: 2012–2016: Liberman and Blue Pool

-2017–present: Love Is an Art and Broadway debut
+2017–2020: Going independent, cover versions and Broadway debut

+By 2017, Carlton "felt stifled by her major labels" and became an independent artist.

-On February 17, 2017, Carlton released another live album titled Earlier Things Live via her own Victor Music label.
-It included six songs from albums that were released pre-Liberman and were played live throughout 2015–2016 on the Liberman tour.
-Carlton performed a song titled "Love Is An Art" throughout 2017, and stated that this might be the title of her next album.
-She began writing songs for the album, her sixth, in June 2017.
+In February 2017, Carlton released Earlier Things Live, a live album, via her own Victor Music label.
+It included six songs from albums that were released pre-Liberman and were played live throughout 2015 and 2016 on the Liberman tour.

+In March 2017, rapper Cam'ron sampled "A Thousand Miles" for a hip-hop song; Carlton enjoyed the song.

-On December 25, 2018, Carlton posted on Instagram saying that she would start recording the album on January 23, 2019.
-In March 2018, she began to release one cover song a month while she worked on the album.
-The first of six songs, a cover of "Call Your Girlfriend" by Robyn, was released digitally March 23, 2018.
-The second, a cover of Fleetwood Mac's "Dreams" was released April 20, 2018.
-The third, a cover of Neil Young's "Only Love Can Break Your Heart" was released May 18, 2018.
-The fourth cover, Fred Neil's "Little Bit of Rain" was released on June 15, 2018.
-The fifth cover, "Needle in the Hay" by Elliott Smith was released on July 20, 2018.
-The sixth and final cover song, "Lonely Girls" by Lucinda Williams was released on August 10, 2018.
-She released the covers EP as a triple vinyl collection, along with the Liberman Live and Earlier Things Live EPs, on November 23, 2018.
+In March 2018, she began to release one cover version per month.
+The first of six songs, a cover of "Call Your Girlfriend" by Robyn, was released digitally in March 2018.
+The second, a cover of Fleetwood Mac's "Dreams" was released in April 2018.
+The third, a cover of Neil Young's "Only Love Can Break Your Heart" was released in May 2018.
+The fourth cover, Fred Neil's "Little Bit of Rain" was released in June 2018.
+The fifth cover, "Needle in the Hay" by Elliott Smith, which she described as one of her favorite songs, was released in July 2018.
+The sixth and final cover song, "Lonely Girls" by Lucinda Williams was released in August 2018.
+She released the covers EP as a triple vinyl collection, along with the Liberman Live and Earlier Things Live EPs, in November 2018.

-In May 2019, Carlton was announced to be making her Broadway debut with a lead role in the Carole King musical Beautiful, performing for a limited season from June 27.
-Speaking of her first time performing on Broadway, Carlton said: "It was emotional for me to get through the show the first time, it’s a lot of work.
-And it was so exhilarating.
-And it just kind of worked out.
-I just cried at the end.
-‘I did it!
-Now I have to do it 79 more times.
-How is this going to happen?'”
+In June 2019, Carlton made her Broadway theatre debut with a lead role in the jukebox musical Beautiful: The Carole King Musical, performing for a limited season.
 Mark Kennedy of The Seattle Times believed that the role marked "another fascinating turn" in Carlton's career.

-On May 27, 2019, Carlton announced via Instagram that her sixth album, produced by Dave Fridmann, was to be titled Love is an Art.
-The album was mastered the same day.
-Love is an Art was released on March 27, 2020.
-Carlton revealed via Twitter in January 2021 that she planned to re-release the album in March 2021 with new songs and demo recordings from the album's studio sessions.
+"Future Pain" was released in November 2019.